OpenRoberta/openroberta-lab/README.md

     ./ora.sh start-from-git [optional-path-to-crosscompiler-resources] # start the server using the default properties

 You can also run `./ora.sh help` to see more commands for administration of the server.
-If you have Eclipse installed and

-* the repositories base directory is imported as maven project (this will import all submodules automatically)
-* a maven build in the repositories base directory has been executed and a database is created (see above!)
-* a run configuration is created with
-  * OpenRobertaServer as project
-  * de.fhg.iais.roberta.main.ServerStarter as main class
-  * and the program arguments are set to

-        -d server.staticresources.dir=./staticResources
-        -d robot.crosscompiler.resourcebase=[optional-path-to-crosscompiler-resources]
-        -d database.parentdir=. -d server.tutorial.dir=../Resources/tutorial

-* then the server can be started with this run configuration

 #### Step 4: Accessing your programming environment